Netcracker/KubeMarine/README.md

 - [Kubecheck](documentation/Kubecheck.md)
 - [Logging](documentation/Logging.md)

-Also check out the following inventory examples we have prepared:
+Also, check out the following inventory examples:
 - [cluster.yaml](examples/cluster.yaml)
 - [procedure.yaml](examples/procedure.yaml)

 ## Issues, Questions
-If you have any problems while working with Kubemarine, feel free to open us a [new issue](https://github.com/netcracker/kubemarine/issues) or even
+If you have any problems while working with Kubemarine, feel free to open a [new issue](https://github.com/netcracker/kubemarine/issues) or even
 [PR](https://github.com/netcracker/kubemarine/pulls) with related changes.
 Please follow the [Contribution Guide](CONTRIBUTING.md ) and the process outlined in the Stack Overflow [MCVE](https://stackoverflow.com/help/mcve) document.

-In case of security concerns, please follow [Security Reporting Process](SECURITY.md)
+In case of security concerns, please follow the [Security Reporting Process](SECURITY.md)
 ## Changelog
 Detailed changes for each release are documented in the [release notes](https://github.com/netcracker/kubemarine/releases).